MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 At which point do we automatically add the new `gravity_strength` field to all actors in the editor?
 We could do it during hot reload.
 You add the field, compile the code and then inside the editor we will update all of the `MovementComponents`.
 But after a few minutes to decided that was a bad idea and revert the code again, and remove the `gravity_strength` field.
 But all of the `MovementComponents` in the editor will still have the `gravity_strength` field in them.
 We need a way to remove them, or you might store too much unnecessary data in your editor components.

-Also the components can be accessed within blueprint
+Also the components can be accessed within blueprint:

 ![](https://user-images.githubusercontent.com/1994306/188315246-0ada8989-4388-443c-9c9c-2027f91f459e.png)